3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Gare Montparnasse → Versailles-Chantiers via TER Paris → Le Mans line (13 min, direct, ~€4)

 Last but not least, visiting the Palace of Versailles is a must when considering what to do in Paris for three days.
-This gargantuan castle served as the primary royal residence and seat of political power in France from 1682, under King Louis XIV, until the French Revolution in 1789.
-The over-the-top opulence exuding from every inch of the Baroque architecture cemented this extravagant palace as a symbol of the absolute monarchy presiding over the population.
-The grandiose façades, intricate interiors, and extensive gardens were designed to impress and demonstrate the "Sun King’s” divine right to rule, and that they do!
+This gargantuan castle served as the royal residence and seat of political power in France under King Louis XIV until the French Revolution in 1789.

-Under the rule of Louis XVI, the Treaty of Versailles was signed in the Hall of Mirrors in 1919, ending World War I. This same gallery of 357 mirrors is celebrated for a dazzling reflection of light derived from the room’s windows and chandeliers, showcasing the emphasis on symmetry, elaborate decoration, and a harmonious integration of the building and surrounding gardens woven throughout the entirety of the palace design.
-A patron of the arts, Versailles became a cultural hub under Louis XVI’s rule hosting performances, concerts, and ballets to highlight the top artisans during this golden age of French culture.
-With historical and cultural significance influencing palace architecture and garden design worldwide, the palace has been designated a UNESCO World Heritage Site since 1979.
+• Under the rule of Louis XVI, the Treaty of Versailles was signed in the Hall of Mirrors in 1919, ending World War I. This same gallery of 357 mirrors is celebrated for a dazzling reflection of light derived from the windows and chandeliers, showcasing the emphasis on elaborate symmetry woven throughout the palace design.

-Inside, you’ll find lavish rooms in which you can experience the grandeur of French history and culture.
-The King’s Grand Apartments include several richly decorated spaces such as the King’s Bedchamber—where Louis XIV slept— and the Council Room—where the king held his meetings.
-The Queen’s Grand Apartments mirror this layout and include the Queen’s Bedchamber, which was used by queens such as Marie Antoinette.
-Providing insight into daily French court life, the stunning artwork, tapestries, and furnishings covering every square inch of this home convey the grandeur of the Sun King’s reign and are truly beautiful to observe as you gaze upon each exhibit.
+The Queen’s Grand Apartments mirror this layout including the Queen’s Bedchamber, which was used by ladies such as Marie Antoinette.
+Providing insight into daily French court life, the stunning artwork, tapestries, and furnishings covering every inch of this beautiful home convey the extravagance of the Sun King’s reign.

 Lunch - Grand Café d’Orléans